dosbox-staging/dosbox-staging/README.md

     ```

     The above enables all of DOSBox Staging's functional features.
 If you're
-    interested in seeing all of Meson's setup options, run: `meson configure`.
+    interested in seeing all of Meson's setup options, run `meson configure`.

-- Compile the sources.
+4. Compile the sources.
 This is necessary every time you want a new build:

     ``` shell
     meson compile -C build